 Both Coviu and HiDoq are Australian based, and granted, much of the underlying technology that Coviu uses is similar to HiDoq.
-However, four things set HiDoq apart.
+However, three things set HiDoq apart.

 - Ease of use

 On the surface Coviu looks pretty similar to HiDoq but this doesn't take into account usability.
 It's hard to objectively measure user experience.
 Instead, please read their reviews in the App Store.
 As at Match 16, 2021, they average 2.0 stars out of 5.
 This score is actually buoyed by a 5 star rating from "JeffW263".
 Perhaps coincidentally, Jeff Wang was a co-founder of Coviu.

 - "Don’t even bother - it never works!" - BN0079, 27/10/2020